scrapinghub/slackbot/README.md

 A chat bot is meaningless unless you can extend/customize it to fit your own use cases.

-To write a new plugin, simple create a function decorated by `slackbot.bot.respond_to`:
+To write a new plugin, simplely create a function decorated by `slackbot.bot.respond_to`:

 ```python
 from slackbot.bot import respond_to